google/go-cloud/internal/docs/pubsub/design.md

 ## Alternative designs considered

 ### Batch oriented concrete API
 In this alternative, the application code sends, receives and acknowledges messages in batches.
-Here is an example of how it would look from the developer's perspective, in a situation where not more than about a thousand users are signing up per second:
+Here is an example of how it would look from the developer's perspective, in a situation where not too many signups are happening per second.
 ```go
 package main